 Here is what I bring to software companies:

-- products that make clients excited on sight
+- methods to find products that make clients excited on sight

 - more synchronization and less siloing between groups involved in the product

-- a faster, cheaper, more confident development process, with fewer late changes and delays
+- a faster, cheaper, smoother development process, with fewer nasty surprises

-- designed and deployed a startup product over the course of 2½ years, leading to acquisition
+- designed and oversaw development of a startup product from concept to delivery over the course of 2½ years, leading to acquisition

 - managed a project team working with NASA to create one of the first iPhone web apps in 2007